 Every morning we wake up with a new body.
-Yoga teaches us to connect with our body where it is in the moment.
-Letting go of our ego, we place no judgement or expectation on what we should do and instead listen to the subtle shifts occurring within.
+Yoga teaches us to connect with our bodies where it is at the moment.
+Letting go of our ego, we place no judgment or expectation on what we should do and instead listen to the subtle shifts occurring within.

 Move through these basic poses paying close attention to your breath and how it moves through the body.
 Take deep inhales that expand the stomach, and long, complete exhales.
 Move at your own pace trusting that you know what is best for your body.

 After pushing snooze, roll over onto your stomach and do a few cobra poses.
-As the elbows squeezes in towards your side, reach your chest forward.
+As the elbows squeeze in towards your side, reach your chest forward.